MinhasKamal/Room2XR-Unity/README.md

 ## Dependencies
 To customize your own experience for using the CIDER system on HoloLens 2, you need to install the following dependent software.
 ### Install Unity Editor
-To use Unity Editor on your own Windows computer, you need to follow this [instruction](https://learn.unity.com/tutorial/install-the-unity-hub-and-editor-4?uv=2021.3#) to install Unity Hub and Unity Editor version "2021.3.10f1" (please include modules: Microsoft Visual Studio Community, Android Build Support, Universal Windows Platform Build Support, WebGL Build Support, and Windows Build Support (IL2CPP))
+To use Unity Editor on your own Windows computer, you need to follow this [instruction](https://learn.unity.com/tutorial/install-the-unity-hub-and-editor-4?uv=2021.3#) to install Unity Hub and Unity Editor version "2021.3.10f1", and please include modules:
+- Microsoft Visual Studio Community
+- Android Build Support
+- Universal Windows Platform Build Support
+- WebGL Build Support
+- Windows Build Support (IL2CPP))

 Note: Other Unity Editor versions might result in unexpected errors.
 If you cannot find the specified version, try [here](https://unity.com/cn/releases/editor/archive)
 ### Create Your Own Photon Unity Networking (PUN) Server
 To hold CIDER's Leader side in your own Photon server for ease of management, follow this [instruction](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/unity/tutorials/mr-learning-sharing-02#creating-the-pun-application) to create your own Photon account, create your own application, and copy the App ID to the CIDER-Unity framework.